HadeSoft/CMStyx/README.md

 *CMStyx currently only supports orchestrate databases* The current version is functional on [hadesoft](http://www.hadesoft.io).
 If you are having any problems getting it running feel free to  open an issue on [github](https://github.com/HadeSoft/CMStyx/issues)

+- Changes to master object in database. (see backend step 3)

 ![CMStyx logo](http://www.hadesoft.io/images/cmstyx_Logo.png)
 ## Getting Started
 `var cms = require('cmstyx')`